bmatsuo/bmatsuo.github.io/_posts/2014-07-22-http-timeouts-in-go.markdown

 ###Separate HTTP client timeouts

-The setup for declaring timeouts in Go is the way it's because of how "net/http" modularizes and separates concerns in the client.
-There is a function for dialing (opening connections), a and a function for executing a round-trip request over a previously dialed connection.
+The setup for declaring timeouts in Go is the way it is because of how "net/http" modularizes and separates concerns in the client.
+There is a function for dialing (opening connections), and a function for executing a round-trip request over a previously dialed connection.
 The interface at the client's abstraction is very simple and convenient while still allowing for things like connection pooling.
 But the simplicity can make other things (in